montytorr/warm/src/components/blocks/readme.md

 ##Warm.blocks.Login !!$Warm.blocks.Login!!

+>  A block is a complex component that contain other warm components or just simples react classes, and make interactions easier between these components.

 ###Props (optional)
 - loginRequestMethod: React.PropTypes.func

 > A method that this component will call if the form returns no errors. see example for details

 - boldTitle: React.PropTypes.string